This Benevolent Experiment

 “Canadians are unaccustomed to thinking of their own history in terms of genocide and yet this book makes a compelling case that we should do just that.
 When we recognize that culture sustains life, Woolford argues, we understand the genocidal impulse and effects of residential schooling.
 Applying insights from genocide studies to the histories of residential schooling in Canada and the United States, this book will provoke scholarly debate and add a new layer of complexity to the discussion of Canada’s history and its relations with indigenous peoples.”

-– Mary-Ellen Kelm, Professor, Department of History, Simon Fraser University
+Mary-Ellen Kelm, Professor, Simon Fraser University

 “I highly recommend Andrew Woolford’s book to those wanting to understand more about the schools, policies, and ideas that led up to their creation, and the settler colonial mesh that tried to immerse the students in a context that would take them out of their identities, and which provided the vehicle and fuel to allow this to occur for such a long period of time.”

-– Brian Rice, University Of Winnipeg, Historical Studies in Education
+Brian Rice, Historical Studies in Education

-This Benevolent Experiment is a welcome contribution for scholars in the fields of education, Indigenous Studies, and genocide studies.
+"This Benevolent Experiment is a welcome contribution for scholars in the fields of education, Indigenous Studies, and genocide studies.
 It is also an important text for mainstream society because it sheds light on not only the terrible history of Indigenous boarding schools in North America, but also the consequences of them, and how that legacy exists in the present.”

-– Kyle T. Mays, University of North Carolina, Canadian Journal of History
+Kyle T. Mays, Canadian Journal of History

 About the Author